mysociety/alaveteli/docs/installing/manual_install.md

   e.g. `alaveteli`
 * `site`: a string to identify your alaveteli instance
 * `user`: the user that the software runs as
+* `cpus`: the number of CPU cores your server has - run `nproc` to find what this number should be.
+This controls how many thin servers the daemon starts.

 There is a rake task that will help to rewrite this file into one that is useful to you.
 Change the variables to suit your installation.